UcheEneh/camera_fau/README.md

 2. camera_v2: created using QML
 Problem:
-	• App Freezes for android OS less than android 8
+	• App Freezes on some phones with android OS less than android 8

 3. Both
 	• For some reason, the captured Image on phone is rotates automatically after crop is applied.
 This doesn't occur when deployed to Desktop